6 points, SCA Band 1, 0.125 EFTSL

 Hurdle: Students must pass the examination to achieve a pass for this unit.

-1 x 2 hour lecture each week, and 1 hour tutorial every second week.
+2 hour lecture each week and 2 hour seminar every second week.

 See also Unit timetable information